golamSaroar/golamsaroar/README.md

  <a href="https://github.com/golamsaroar/?tab=followers"><img src="https://img.shields.io/github/followers/golamsaroar?label=Followers&color=success"></a>
 </p>

-I'm a recent Computer Science Master's graduate from York University, currently living in Toronto, Canada :canada:.
-Prior to graduate studies, I worked as a Software Engineer at <a href="https://github.com/DSInnovators">@DSInnovators</a>.
+I'm a Software Engineer with over four years of experience in the industry, currently living in Toronto, Canada :canada:.
 I am skilled in both frontend and backend development, and passionate about designing and building secure and scalable software systems.
 I am also interested in Machine Learning, and Data Science.
+I completed my Master's in Computer Science from York University in 2023.

 ## 🌯 Summary

-- 💻 Recently completed my Master's in Computer Science from York University, seeking new opportunities now.
+- 💻 Software Engineer with 4+ years of experience, Master's in Computer Science from York University.
-- 👨🏼‍💻 Skilled in Java, JavaScript, Python, SQL, Tensorflow, AWS, Docker, Kubernetes, Git, and more.
+- 👨🏼‍💻 Skilled in Java, JavaScript, Python, SQL, Spring, React, Node, AWS, Docker, Kubernetes, Git, and more.
-- 💬 Open to questions about software engineering, machine learning, data science, as well as projects I've worked on.
+- 💬 Open to questions about software engineering, machine learning, data science, and projects I've worked on.
 - 🌱 Currently learning [Terraform](https://www.terraform.io/)
 - 📖 Passionate reader of Bengali literature.